 Fun fact.
 The signature namesake for Quivertree World is the Dr. Suess-like quivertree or Kokerboom, a tree indigenous to Southern Africa, specifically in the Northern Cape.
 Not surprising the branches were once used quivers for arrows.
 Like the tree a vacation planned by Quivertree will be memorable.

 If you wish more details call (778) 986-6727 (Canada), (206) 313-2770 (USA), or toll-free 1-800- 235-9941 or quivertreeworld.com

-Content created by Nancy Nelson-Duac based on an interview with Philip Nurick Co Founder of Quivertree.
+Content posed by Nancy Nelson-Duac, Curator of the Good Stuff for the Family Travel Files, based on an interview with Philip Nurick Co Founder of Quivertree.
 Images credited to Quivertree.
-Copyright 2012.
+Copyright 2014.